keybase/client/README.md

 	Caveats: One needs to have a local KB webserver running (backend need to connect to localhost:44003 to verify user session) One also need to have logged into a KB daemon (from whom I obtain the client session token and send to the backend server)

+# Testing with docker

+For testing, it is often useful to bring up the Keybase daemon in a clean environment, potentially multiple copies of it at once for different users.
+To do this, first build docker images for both keybase and keybase/client if you haven't already:

+    cd <keybase repo root>
+    docker build -t kbweb .
+    cd $GOPATH/src/github.com/keybase/client/go
+    go install ./...
+    docker build -t kbdaemon .

+Now you can set up your test environment.
+Let's say you want to be logged in as two users:

+    cd $GOPATH/src/github.com/keybase/kbfs/
+    go build ./...
+    ./setup_multiuser_test.sh 2

+Now you have a webserver running, and two logged-in users.
+To act as user1:

+    ./switch_to_user_env.sh 1
+    . /tmp/user1.env

+Now you have KBFS mounted at /tmp/kbfs, acting as user 1.
+This user's Keybase user name is $KBUSER, and you can access the usernames of the other user via $KBUSER2.

+    ls /tmp/kbfs/$KBUSER
+    echo "private" > /tmp/kbfs/$KBUSER/private
+    echo "shared" > /tmp/kbfs/$KBUSER1,$KBUSER2/shared

+Now you can switch to user2 and read the shared file you just created, but not the private file

+    ./switch_to_user_env.sh 2
+    . /tmp/user2.env
+    cat /tmp/kbfs/$KBUSER1,$KBUSER2/shared  # succeeds
+    cat /tmp/kbfs/$KBUSER1/private  # fails!

+NOTE: Until the backend server integration is ready, we can only have one user running at a time (because the local backend uses leveldb, which only supports one user at a time).

+When you are done testing, you can nuke your environment:

+    ./nuke_multiuser_test.sh 2